trans-travel/trans-travel/uk.md

 ## Summary

+The situation for trans people is rapidly deteriorating in UK.
+Ensure you have the latest information before traveling to the UK.

 Trans people should use care traveling to the UK due to a [UK Supreme Court decision](https://supremecourt.uk/cases/uksc-2024-0042).
 This decision defines sex as sex assigned at birth, and generally allows